 Dillon Falls to Benham Falls is a 6.9 mile moderately trafficked out and back trail located near Sunriver, Oregon that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash